The main aims of the EUCPN are to:

 develop contacts and facilitate cooperation between Member States

 contribute to developing local and national strategies on crime prevention

 promote crime prevention activities by organising meetings, seminars and conferences.

 We achieve these aims through implementation of an agreed Work Programme, which consists of projects or activities relating to specific areas of crime prevention.

 The EUCPN consists of a Board of National Representatives supported by a Secretariat comprising of a Coordinator, a Research Officer and an Administrative Officer.
-The position of the Board Chair rotates, and until 30 June 2013 the chair is Doncha O'SULLIVAN.
+The position of the Board Chair rotates, and until 31 December 2013 the chair is Dalia KEDAVICIENE.

 The EUCPN Board comprises an Executive Committee, voting members and non-voting observers.
 The Board meets at least twice a year.
 The voting members of the Board are responsible for decision making.

 The Executive Committee is responsible for developing the Networks strategic approach for consideration by the full board and for developing and managing delivery of the EUCPN Work Programme.
 It is led by the Chair and is additionally composed of up to six National representatives of the Member States as well as a representative designated by the European Commission.
 Each Member State provides the voting members who are represented on the Board by National Representatives and their substitutes.
 Each Member State has one vote and decision making will be on the basis of majority as set out in Article 11 of the EUCPN Rules of Procedure.